DomFord/domford.net/content/posts/2026-02-12-exorcising-office-suite.md

 show_copyright = true
 show_comments = true
 show_shares = true
+show_toc = true
 keywords = "big tech,enshittification,technofeudalism,office suite, LibreOffice"
 title_html = "Exorcising Big Tech: The Office Suite"
 +++

 > *This is the second of my blog posts detailing how I am and have been trying to remove big tech from my life.
 Read the introductory post first: [Exorcising Big Tech](/posts/exorcising-big-tech).
-Also check out my post on switching [operating systems](/posts/exorcising-operating-system).*
+Also check out my posts on switching [operating systems](/posts/exorcising-operating-system) and [reference manager](/posts/exorcising-reference-manager).*

 > **My bottom line**: The office suite is central to what we do in the humanities and social sciences, so it becomes a very personal choice that depends on your workflow.
 I strongly recommend gradually switching over to [LibreOffice](https://www.libreoffice.org/).
 It works similarly to familiar office suites and is as or more powerful in most areas, with some where it lacks.